Birefringence of AlGaAs/GaAs Coatings under Above-Band-Gap Illumination, GR Noise and Photo-Optic Transfer Function: Introduction

-In this paper we study the dynamic birefringence change introduced by light-induced charge carriers in the semiconductor coating.
+In this paper we study the birefringence change, i.e., the change in the cavity frequency splitting between p- and s-polarization, introduced by light-induced charge carriers in the semiconductor coating.
 We built an optical cavity with one $\rm Al_{0.92}Ga_{0.08}As/GaAs$ mirror and measured the transfer functions from the above-band-gap illumination to the birefringent line splitting between two orthogonal polarizations under different DC powers.
 In addition, to study the wavelength dependence of external illumination, we used two different light sources: 700 nm (higher than the bandgap of GaAs but lower than that of AlGaAs) and 430 nm (higher than the bandgaps of both GaAs and AlGaAs), and varied the intra-cavity carrier (1064 nm) intensity.
-Based on the measured result, we provide a simple master equation model describing how the illumination and the intra-cavity laser intensity affect the birefringence level.
-This model predicts the photo-optic transfer function, that is the intensity-to-phase coupling for the AlGaAs/GaAs coating.
-Finally, the master equation theory predicts the existence of generation-recombination (GR) noise.
+We observe that the measured transfer function exhibits a low-pass behavior with a pole at a few hundred Hz.
+The DC gain of that transfer function depends on the illumination intensity, consistent with previous results~\cite{Ma_2024}.
+Notably though the pole frequency is also dependent on the illumination intensity, which rules out a thermal diffusion or photo-elastic origin as reason for the low-pass filter~\cite{PhysRevD.91.023010,DeRosa2002}.
+In appendix \ref{sec:MASTERTheory}, we provide a master equation model that can describe the observed intensity-dependent behavior by assuming that photo-excited charges get temporarily trapped somewhere in the coating.
+Since we want a generic framework to describe the experimental data, we intentionally avoid any assumptions about the microscopic details of this trapping mechanism.
+Still, this model predicts the existence of generation-recombination (GR) noise.
 We derive the power spectrum density of the birefringence GR noise, which also gives us the noise scaling with optical power and spot size.